Azure/AI-PredictiveMaintenance/README.md

 ### Feedback

-To share you feedback, ideas or feature requests, please contact cisolutions@microsoft.com.
+To share your feedback, ideas or feature requests, please contact cisolutions@microsoft.com.

 ## Learn More